dhellmann/pymotw-3/source/sys/tracing.rst

 .. literalinclude:: sys_settrace_line.py
     :linenos:

-In this example, the global list of functions is kept in the variable :const:`TRACE_INTO`, so when :func:`trace_calls` runs it can return :func:`trace_lines` to enable tracing inside of :func:`b`.
+In this example, the list of functions is kept in the variable :py:data:`to_be_traced`, so when :func:`trace_calls` runs it can return :func:`trace_lines` to enable tracing inside of :func:`b`.

 .. {{{cog